HOW WE FARM

-We believe our production practices reflect how organic farming should be done to produce clean, wholesome food and maintain a pristine environment.
+We believe our production practices reflect how organic farming has traditionally been done to produce clean, wholesome food and maintain a pristine environment.

 First, for uncompromised nutritional value all crops must be grown in a biologically active fertile soil in full contact with the earth and nourished by the natural biological activities of that soil.
-There are so many important soil processes that we could not replace even if we wanted to, because we are still unaware of all the benefits they contribute.
+Research into the marvelously complex soil micro-biome reveals the vital ecological processes that support natural, non-chemical food production.

-2. Second, soil fertility should be maintained principally with farm-derived organic matter and mineral particles from ground rock.
+Second, soil fertility should be maintained principally with farm-derived compost and mineral particles from ground rock.
 Why take the chance of bringing in polluted material from industrial sources when fertility can be created and maintained internally?

-Third, deep-rooting green manures, cover crops, and grazed pastures must be included within broadly based crop rotations to enhance biological diversity.
+Third, deep-rooting green manures, cover crops, and grazed pastures must be included within broadly based crop rotations to enhance soil fertility and biological diversity.
 The greater the variety of plants and animals on the farm, the more stable the system.

-4. Fourth, a “plant positive” rather than a “pest negative” philosophy is vital.
-The focus must be on correcting the cause of pest problems (sick plants) by strengthening the plant through creating optimum soil conditions to prevent pests, rather than merely treating the symptom (pest damage) by trying to kill the pests that prey on weak plants.
+Fourth, a “plant positive” rather than a “pest negative” philosophy is vital.
+The focus must be on correcting the cause of pest problems (weak plants) by creating optimum soil conditions to strengthen the plant, rather than merely treating the symptom (pest damage) by trying to kill the pests that are attracted to weak plants.
 More and more scientific evidence is available everyday on the mechanisms by which a biologically active fertile soil induces resistance to pests and diseases in the crops.

 Fifth, livestock must be raised outdoors on grass-based pasture systems to the fullest extent possible.
 Farm animals are an integral factor in the symbiosis of soil fertility on the organic farm.